 Yoga for children – what are the benefits?

-In the world we live today kids are exposed to stress at a much earlier age.
+In the world we live today children are exposed to stress at a much earlier age.
 Access to gadgets and phones can mean children are glued to screens more often than they are resting.
 This means they also don’t prioritise activities that involve being creative, as other distractions come across as more exciting.
-The role of the parent appears even more challenging now.
+The role of the parent is even more challenging now.

 Yoga can offer children a fun physical activity to help teach them about healthy living and the benefits of regular exercise, whilst learning to respect their body and it’s limits.